pothitos/naxos/manual/README.md

 \caption{Three arc-consistent constraint networks\label{3-graphs}}
 \end{figure}

 A pair of variables $(x,x')$ is _consistent_, if for each value $v$ in the domain of $x$, there is a value $v'$ in the domain of $x'$ such that every constraint that connects the two variables is satisfied.
 When every pair of variables is consistent, then we say that the constraint network is _arc-consistent_.
-Arc-consistency does not necessarily mean that we have a solution---but if the constraint network is not arc-consistent, we are sure that there is no solution.
+Arc-consistency does not necessarily mean that we have a solution—but if the constraint network is not arc-consistent, we are sure that there is no solution.
 So we have to combine arc-consistency with a search method.
-Besides, arc-consistency reduces the search space that a search method---such as depth first search (DFS), or limited discrepancy search (LDS) etc.---has to explore.
+Besides, arc-consistency reduces the search space that a search method—such as depth first search (DFS), or limited discrepancy search (LDS) etc.—has to explore.

 It is known that in most problems arc-consistency does not suffice to find a solution (see also Fig.~\ref{3-graphs}).
-After a specific point, we should begin searching, by repeating the assignment of values to variables and by checking every time---e.g. after every assignment---if the constraint network is arc-consistent, according to the _maintaining arc-consistency_ (MAC) methodology.
+After a specific point, we should begin searching, by repeating the assignment of values to variables and by checking every time—e.g. after every assignment—if the constraint network is arc-consistent, according to the _maintaining arc-consistency_ (MAC) methodology.
 If an assignment causes an inconsistency, then it should be canceled and another value should be chosen.

 In order to facilitate, or, better, to guide search, a _goals mechanism_ has been implemented in the solver.
 The application developer that uses the solver can declare their own goals, or they can use the built-in ones.
 A goal often makes an assignment to a constrained variable, or it removes a value from the domain.
 If search reaches a dead-end, the solver automatically cancels the goals that guided to it and the constraint network with its variables is restored back to the state before those goals were executed.